spendierk/TKET_website/what_is_TKET.rst

 ..
 For more specific assistance, e-mail tket-support
 ..
 To open up direct support channels or collaboration with teams, e-mail Denise?

-There is a public slack channel for community discussion and support.
+There is a public Slack channel for community discussion and support.
 Click `here <https://join.slack.com/t/tketusers/shared_invite/zt-18qmsamj9-UqQFVdkRzxnXCcKtcarLRA>`_ to join.

 You can also join our `mailing list <https://list.cambridgequantum.com/cgi-bin/mailman/listinfo/tket-users>`_ for updates on new ``pytket`` releases and features.
-If you would like to open up direct support channels for your team, engage in research collaborations, or inquire about commercial licenses, please get in touch with us (info@cambridgequantum.com).
-If you have support questions please send them to tket-support@cambridgequantum.com.
+If you would like to open up direct support channels for your team, engage in research collaborations, or inquire about commercial licenses, please contact us (info@cambridgequantum.com).
+If you have support questions, please send them to tket-support@cambridgequantum.com.

 ..
 [Pres2018] Preskill, J., 2018.
 Quantum Computing in the NISQ era and beyond.
 Quantum, 2, p.79.